gatesphere/blog-new/pages/2014/01/28/intro-to-leo-scripting.md

     """ % (newmethodnode.h, methodnode.b)

 This method does perhaps the least bit of work in the whole script.
 It creates a new node, gives it a proper headline, and fills in the body with a empty method definition (all it does is `pass`), along with a docstring.

-## **Pulling it all together**

-So, back to the body of the script.
-It looks like this, if you recall:

-    @language python

-    << declarations >>

-    # get the design node
-    designnode = p.copy()
-    if not designnode.h.startswith('design-notes'):
-      g.es('Not a design-notes node, exiting.', color='red')
-    else:
-      # create the @file node
-      filenode = create_file_node(designnode)

-      # create the class nodes
-      create_class_nodes(designnode, filenode)

-      c.redraw_now()
-      g.es('Done', color='forestgreen')

-The `if/else` block is a guard against running the script on a node that isn't a 'design-notes' node -- it only works on properly structured design-notes!
-The real meat of the script is in the `else` clause.

-First, a semi-empty @file node is created, then it is populated with classes, which are recursively populated with methods.
-Finally, a call to `c.redraw_now()` is performed, which is important to do whenever your scripts manipulate the outline, otherwise Leo has no idea that updates took place and the outline pane may be corrupted.
-Finally, 'Done' is printed to the Log pane in a nice green color, and the script is complete.

-Phew!

-## **Other scripting tricks**
-There are a few other things you might want to be aware of for scripting.
-As mentioned in the intro, please see the Leo docs -- they explain a lot more than I can here.
-But here are a few of my favorites.

-## *Sharing functions between scripts*
-A common design concern is having multiple scripts share the same functions within a .leo file.
-You could go the naïve route and simply copy the function nodes from one script to another, but this is akin to copy+paste instead of refactoring code -- if you need to tweak the function, you need to change it in multiple places.
-Clones are another option, and work just fine, but they increase the size of the .leo file and clutter your workspace.
-I personally prefer to place all the common code in a node named `@common code`, and then simply `exec` that node at the beginning of the script.
-For example, if `@common code` contained a function called `foo`, I could do the following as a Leo script:

-    @language python
-    exec(g.findTestScript(c, '@common code'))
-    foo()

-The `g.findTestScript()` call searches for the named node within the given commander `c`, expands all `@others` and `<< section >>` references, and returns it as a string.  `exec` is a Python built-in that is frowned upon, but hey, it's my machine and I know what I coded!

-## *Storing hidden data in nodes*
-Leo supports persistable hidden data alongside nodes.
-To access it, you use `p.v.u`.  `p.v.u` is a python dictionary -- use it like this:

-    p.v.u['mydata'] = 'foobarbaz42'

-That will be saved with the .leo outline.

-A note: `p.v` is a node's *vnode*, which is where all the node data lives.
-Each cloned node shares a single vnode, and in fact `p.h` and `p.b` are aliases for `p.v.h` and `p.v.b`.

-## *Session data*
-You can store data that doesn't persist between Leo sessions, but within a single session, by assigning to `g.user_dict` or `c.user_dict`.
-These, like `p.v.u`, are dictionaries.
-They are *not* persisted to the .leo file, however.

-They're useful for storing state between script runs.

-## *Converting back and forth from vnodes to positions*
-Working with vnodes and positions can get confusing.
-Usually Leo will give you an exception if you do something wrong.
-If you find you need a vnode when you have a position, it's as simple as:

-    vnode = p.v

-If you need to get that vnode back to a position, you then can do:

-    c.vnode2position(vnode)

-If you think the node may be clones and want a list of *all* valid positions of that vnode, you can do:

-    c.vnode2allPositions(vnode)

-## *Executing minibuffer commands in scripts*
-If you want to run a minibuffer command from a script, you can do this:

-    c.executeMinibufferCommand('leo-command-name')

-And it's just like you did Alt-X and typed the name.
-I find this useful sometimes.

-## *Using autocomplete*
-When working in Leo scripts, Leo's autocompleter is awesome.
-Toggle it with Alt-1.
-It's a bit touchy and sometimes spits out errors, but it helps a lot when exploring the API.
-Tab completion doesn't work here, though.
-Arrow-keys and Enter do.

-## *Grabbing a node's expanded body*
-If you want to expand all `@others`, `@all`, and `<< section >>` references within a node's body and use that as a single string, you can access that easily:

-    myExpandedNodeBody = p.script

-## *Marking nodes*
-Leo provides a few different mechanisms for grouping nodes together to be acted on.
-The first option is simply building a list in python:

-    myNodeList = [p for p in c.all_positions() if some_filter_function(p)]

-That works, and I use it a lot.

-Another option is a fairly well-hidden Leo mechanism called 'visiting' nodes.
-This is used in Leo's internals, but fully accessible to user scripts.
-The first operation would be to unmark all visited nodes, as the currently executing script is marked as visited by default:

-    c.clearAllVisited()

-Next, you'll want to mark all the nodes you're interested in as visited:

-    for v in c.all_nodes():
-        if some_filter_function(v):
-            v.setVisited()

-Finally, you'll want to move through them while you're operating on or with them:

-    c.goNextVisitedNode() # this sets p to the position
-                          # of the next 'visited' node in outline order
-    some_operation_on_node(p)
-    p.v.clearVisited()

-You can also move backwards through the list:

-    c.goPrevVisitedNode()

-Finally, as some cleanup, you'll probably want to clear the visited nodes again.

-The third option is probably the most flexible, as it allows some form of user input before the script runs to set things up.
-Leo provides a mechanism called marking that persists when the Leo file is saved, and between script runs, and it can be used for just about anything.
-There are many ways of marking a node:

-  - <Alt-X> mark
-  - Right-click on a node headline -> Mark
-  - p.setMarked()

-There are similar ways of unmarking a node.

-In scripts, you can access the list of all marked nodes like so:

-    myList = [p for p in c.all_positions() if p.isMarked()]

-I use marks in a few of my plugins, but I tend to avoid them in general-purpose plugins because they may interfere with what another user is doing with them.
-In your own scripts, however, you have complete control of your own outline, so feel free to use them however you think will be helpful.

-## **Closing remarks**
-Phew!
-We've covered a lot here.
-But it's all you need to start seriously hacking Leo into the IDE/editor/environment of your dreams.
-Hopefully I didn't scare you away!

-Oh, and I've uploaded a Leo outline with the code and design-notes outline [here](https://raw.github.com/gatesphere/blog-resources/master/downloads/source/scripting-demo.leo).

-Thanks for reading!

-**EDIT**: Corrected the bit about the name 'g.es' -- Edward K. Ream informed me of its meaning.
-Thanks, Edward!

-**EDIT 2**: Added the bits on p.script and marking nodes.